CptPugwash TFF World Cup Blog

 This is big for those that don't plan.
 A lot of the transfers we're likely to make in TFF are not available in DT.

 If you want players for Uruguay v Saudi Arabia, Portugal v Morocco or Spain v Iran.
-The choice is 3-fold Start & Keep, Backward Transfers or Russia ?
+The choice is 3-fold Start & Keep, Backward Transfers or Russia :arrow: ?

 The third option is compounded by the fact that of the 2 listed Russian defenders, 1 didn't make the squad & the other isn't likely to start!!!